aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-lists/_index.md

 List-level objects are created automatically when a list is created.
 Use the properties and methods of the [ListLevel](https://reference.aspose.com/words/python-net/aspose.words.lists/listlevel/) class to control the formatting of individual levels of a list.

-## How to Restart List for each Section
+## Restart List for each Section

-You can restart a list for each section using List.IsRestartAtEachSection property.
+You can restart a list for each section using the [is_restart_at_each_section property](https://reference.aspose.com/words/python-net/aspose.words.lists/list/is_restart_at_each_section/) property.
 Note that this option is supported only in RTF, DOC and DOCX document formats.
 This option will be written to DOCX only if OoxmlCompliance is higher then Ecma376.

-Following code example shows how to create a list and restart it for each section.
+The following code example shows how to create a list and restart it for each section:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_list-RestartListAtEachSection.py" >}}